In this section, we show you how to configure the global settings of the front-end dashboard.

-We will create a global dashboard shared by all the users.
-They will log in to the same page like dashboard.myapp.com and they will manage their sites from the same dashboard.
+We will create a global frontend dashboard shared by all the sites on your Multisite Network.
+Users will log in to the same page like dashboard.myapp.com and manage their sites from the same frontend dashboard.

 We’ll do this with the WP Frontend Admin plugin, which allows us to create frontend dashboards, web apps, and show any wp-admin page on the frontend.

 1- Create the main and the frontend dashboard sites

 Our online store platform will have 2 sites initially: